pablopunk/chronocube/README.md

 - [Electron SuperKit](https://github.com/Aluxian/electron-superkit) for building and packaging

 ## To do
+- Hotfixes:
   - Download file on exporting (instead of opening new window)
-- Show best ao5/aoAll
 - csTimer import/export
-- Move time to another solve
 - Google Drive integration (sync across devices)
 - Refactor javascript.
 It works but the classes and methods are a little bit messy. **Would be nice to make a real/clear MVC** with more consistent roles.
-- *Design is good but it needs a bit of... you know... design.*